allisonabinger/YardHopper/Dev/Back-End/server/README.md

 `errorHandler.ts`
 - Responds to the client's request with the approprate status code and message.
 If the error is one of the defined `AppErrors` imported from `errors`, then it will respond accordingly.
 If the errr is not, then it responds with an `Unknown Error` message with the details.

+`jsonValidation`
+- Ensures the JSON data sent in the request doesn't have syntax errors that would cause an Internal Server Error.
+It exports `jsonValidation` which is used as middleware in `app.js`

 #### Seed - seed/
 Used to seeding the database.
 Contains lots of formatting for previous versions of data, and was updated frequently with new requests for posting documents.
 Should not be used to seed database, but housed for future implementations.
 Also hold images/ used in the project.